 Hannah had a bronchoscopy so that doctors could look at her bronchial tubes and lungs.
 Lung surgery was considered.
 Finally, the work of the doctors and nurses in the PICU began to pay off.
 Hannah slowly returned to normal.
 Her breathing tube was removed after 11 days.

 Another problem emerged, however.
 Due to the pressure of the excess fluid in Hannah’s system, her sciatic nerve was compressed, causing her left foot to drop.
-Doctor discovered a blood clot behind her left knee.
+The doctors discovered a blood clot behind her left knee.
 She underwent an MRI to check for other clots and was put on a blood-thinning medication.
 After 21 days in the PICU, Hannah was moved to an inpatient rehabilitation unit.
 After spending an entire month on the hospital, she finally went home to her little brother Sam and her dog.

 Today, Hannah is in excellent health, although she is still undergoing physical therapy at the Hospital to correct her dropped foot.
 “My pulmonologist told me that what I had was kind of like going out for a bike ride and seeing an elephant come down the street,” remarks Hannah.